-All applications must be approved by the Head of Department and the Host Organisation of the UK researcher and the overseas researcher and these sections must be completed before you can submit via Flexi-Grant®.
+All applications must be approved by the Head of Department and the Host Organisation of the UK researcher and the overseas researcher.
+These declarations must be completed before you can submit via Flexi-Grant®.
 Late applications will not be accepted.
+An overview of the submission process is included below.

-ORCID identifier: All applicants applying to the networking grants will be required to submit an ORCID (Open Researcher and Contributor ID) identifier before their application will be accepted for submission.
+ORCID identifier: All applicants applying to the networking grants are able to submit an ORCID (Open Researcher and Contributor ID) identifier before their application will be accepted for submission.
 ORCID maintains a registry of unique researcher identifiers and a transparent method of linking research funding, research publications, research data and any other research outputs to these unique identifiers.
-This is a mandatory requirement at the application submission stage only.
 You can register for an ORCID identifier via https://orcid.org/register.